If you are a beginner gardener, you may have heard of the term “crop rotation”. Or, perhaps you are already practicing

 Each crop, for example, tomato, will be planted in the same bed for one year before rotating it with a neighbor crop that adds back the nutrients that it depleted from the soil.

 Of course, you’ll still need to add organic fertilizers to improve soil quality and give plants an added boost throughout the year.

 Planning a Rotation

 Once this is figured out, determine the type of soil you’ve got and in what condition it’ll be in once the growing season is over, and harvest is completed.

 If you have a crop that exudes nitrogen into the soil, then your next crop should be one that sucks nitrogen up.

-The different possibilities and combinations are nearly endless and while there are a ton of factors to take count of, there really isn’t one true formula for rotating your field.
+The different possibilities and combinations are nearly endless, and while there are a ton of factors to take count of, there isn’t one true formula for rotating your field.

 Anything can work as long as you’re careful with the ecosystem of your land.

 The punishment for a faulty rotation can be devastating, so pay close attention to what you’re doing.

-Crop rotation is ultimately a supremely healthy and beneficial practice to get into, as it’s a surefire way to obtain healthy crops in a routinely healthy, happy field year after year.
+Rotation of garden crops is ultimately a supremely healthy and beneficial practice to get into, as it’s a surefire way to obtain a healthy harvest in a routinely healthy, happy field, year after year.